 We’re breaking down.

-As Dr. John Sanford outlines (in the presentation below) there are two conflicting worldviews at battle in out culture:
+In a 2016 talk geneticist Dr. John Sanford explained that there are two conflicting worldviews at battle in our culture:

 1) we as a species are naturally going up